Botswana ~ Ride Botswana ~ Kalahari Safaris

 TRAVEL

 The meeting point for all safaris is Maun in Botswana and as part of your safari, we will arrange private charter or overland transfers from Maun to Camp Kalahari.
 To fly to Maun from London it is usually easiest to go to Johannesburg and take a connecting flight from there to Maun.
 British Airways and Virgin have direct flights London to Johannesburg, departing every evening.
 Air Botswana and South African Airlink have daily flights between Johannesburg and Maun.
-For an economy return flight London to Maun, budget around £800 to £1200 (fares vary with seasons).
+For an economy return fligt London to Maun, budget around £800 to £1200 (fares vary with seasons).

 BOOKING REQUEST